 L. TRANSFER STUDENTS

-Because transfer students must be enrolled at Virginia for a minimum of four residency semesters, students awarded two residency semesters at entrance may not participate in full-time externships, exchange programs or other semester/yearlong study abroad programs and may not visit away at another law school.
+Students awarded two residency semesters at entrance may not participate in full-time externships, exchange programs or other semester/yearlong study abroad programs and may not visit away at another law school.
 Transfer students interested in dual-degree programs should discuss the possibilities with the assistant dean for academic services.

 M. UPPER-LEVEL WRITING REQUIREMENT